-The following policies and regulations apply to all uses, developments, and activities in the shoreline area of the City of Lakewood.
+The following policies and regulations apply to all uses, developments, and activities in the shoreline area of the City of Lakewood except for those listed in WAC 173-27-044.
 General policies and regulations are broken into different topic headings.
 Each topic includes a description of its applicability, general policy statements, and specific regulations.
 The intent of these provisions is to be inclusive, making them applicable to all environments, while detailing specific requirements for particular shoreline uses and activities.
 Topics include the following: